Geoarbitrage is short for geographic arbitrage.

 Medical Treatments

-Certain medical treatments in some places become very popular with tourists because of the huge pricing difference between countries.
-For example, many British people fly to Turkey to get hair implantation because it is much cheaper than in the UK.
-Some Middle Eastern women come to Turkey to get nose jobs.
+Certain medical treatments in some places have become very popular with tourists because of the huge pricing difference between countries.
+For example, many British people fly to Türkiye to get hair implantation because it is much cheaper than in the UK.
+Some Middle Eastern women come to Türkiye to get nose jobs.
 Laser eye surgery is quite popular in Hungary, while many people go to Thailand for orthodontics, Korea for plastic surgery, etc.

 I enjoyed my checkup when I was living in Penang, Malaysia.
 It was a great value for the money.
 It had good service, and there was excellent English and Cantonese available.

-As for orthodontics, I compared Thailand, Malaysia, Georgia, and Turkey during my travels.
-Eventually, I chose Turkey last year, which cost less than $3k.
-It was an amazing experience, although I’m not finished with it yet.
+As for orthodontics, I compared Thailand, Malaysia, Georgia, and Türkiye during my travels.
+Eventually, I chose Türkiye two years ago, which cost less than $3k.
+It was an amazing experience, although I'm not finished with it yet.

 As for laser hair removal, I found during my exploration that different cultures see body hair differently.
-For example, most people do not pay much attention to body hair in China or Asia in general.
+For example, most people do not pay much attention to body hair in Asia generally.
 Hair removal is quite expensive there.
-While in Turkey, even men care about maintaining well-groomed eyebrows 👀 I did full body laser removal last year in Turkey, which cost less than $300 and had amazing results!
+While in Türkiye, even men care about maintaining well-groomed eyebrows 👀 I did laser removal two years ago in Türkiye, which cost less than $300 and had amazing results!

-That is how much I enjoy exploring to see the difference, slowly building up knowledge and experience too.
+That is how much I enjoy exploring to see the difference and slowly building up knowledge and experience too.
 And I know getting treatments abroad could be scary and confusing, but it does not have to be this way.

 Remote Hiring